-7 The Sunni Islamic world has four schools of thought, which are called madhab (pl. madhāhib): Māliki, Hanafi, Shāfi'i and Hanbali.
-The Māliki School is predominant in West and North Africa, the Hanafi School dominates in South and Central Asia, the Hanbali School in North and Central Arabia, and the Shāfi'i School in East Africa and Southeast Asia.
+Sunni Islamic world has four schools of thought, which are called madhab (pl. madhāhib): Māliki, Hanafi, Shāfi'I and Hanbali.
+The Māliki School is predominant in West and North Africa, the Hanafi School dominates in South and Central Asia, the Hanbali School in North and Central Arabia, and the Shāfi'I School in East Africa and Southeast Asia.
 These are mainly schools of jurisprudence.

-8 Usman Danfodio was a nineteenth century Muslim cleric who started a movement for the reform of Islam in the Hausaland, Niger, Chad and Cameroon.
+Usman Danfodio was a nineteenth century Muslim cleric who started a movement for the reform of Islam in the Hausaland, Niger, Chad and Cameroon.
 This reform led to the establishment of the Sokoto Caliphate, which is still a strong Muslim religious authority in Nigeria.

-Nigeria viewed the restrictions and the fact that most religious services were transferred to the Internet as depriving them of their rights to practice their faith in congregation.
+COVID-19 has challenged a centuries-old religious culture of communal worship for Muslims and Christians.
+While it became clear that human-to-human contact is the major source of the virus' transmission within any community, many Muslims and Christians in Nigeria viewed the restrictions and the fact that most religious services were transferred to the Internet as depriving them of their rights to practice their faith together.

-Malam Musa Shehu,9 a regular worshipper in a mosque at Balarabe Street in the city of Jos, [13] describes the way in which the two-meter regulation was practiced in their mosque:
+Malam Musa Shehu, a regular worshipper in a mosque at Balarabe Street in the city of Jos, [15] describes the way in which the two-meter regulation was practiced in their mosque:

-We had to arrange among ourselves who attend which worship just to conform [14] with the government restrictions.
+We had to arrange among ourselves who attend which worship just to conform with the government restrictions.
 This has caused a lot of confusion and discomfort to some of the worshippers.
-We have equally faced criticisms from the other Muslims especially the Izala for accepting the COVID-19 and complying with these regulations.
+We have equally faced criticisms from them and other Muslims especially the Izala for accepting the COVID-19 and complying with these regulations.

-In her turn, Georgina Gomwir, a regular member of the St. Mary's Catholic Church in [15] Jos,10 indicated that in her congregation, worship was conducted at intervals-6:00-8:00 am, 8:00-10:00 am, and 10:00-12:00 pm-to avoid congestion and keep the necessary physical distance between the participants.
-Worshipers could choose which part of the day was suitable for them.
-However, this new form of worship became a misnomer for many Muslims and Christians in Nigeria.
-For example, according to Lawal Muhammad, an imam in Jos: "Adopting such a form of worship means that Muslims have neglected the Sunna of the Prophet for fear of death from disease, whereas Allah has stipulated the time and place of death of every person and no one will escape it."11 In his turn, Audu Kenneth, a member and regular worshipper at the Emmanuel Baptist Church in Jos,12 pointed out the negative effects that social distancing caused in their church during the lockdown and was confident that other worship places faced similar complications.
-First, according to him, it reduced the number of church attendees, especially because people without facemask were not allowed to enter the church.
-Second, communal worship was reduced to one hour for each group of worshippers instead of the normal two hours in order to reduce the discomfort of wearing a mask for a prolonged time.
+In her turn, Georgina Gomwir, a regular member of the St. Mary's Catholic Church in Jos, [17] indicates that in her congregation, worship was conducted at intervals 6:00-8:00 am, 8:00-10:00 am, and 10:00-12:00 pm to avoid congestion and keep the necessary physical distance between worshippers.

+However, this new form of worship has become a misnomer for many Muslims and Christians in Nigeria.
+For example, according to Lawal Muhammad, an imam in Jos: "Adopting such a form of worship, means that Muslims have neglected the Sunna of the Prophet for fear of death from disease whereas Allah has stipulated the time and place of death of every person and no one will escape it."
+In his turn, Audu Kenneth, a member and regular worshipper at the Emmanuel Baptist Church in Jos, pointed out the negative effects that the social distancing caused in their church during the lockdown and was confident that other worship places faced similar complications.
+First, according to him, it reduced the number of church attendants, especially that people without face mask were not allowed to enter the church.
+Second, the communal worship was reduced to one hour for each group of worshippers instead of the normal two hours in order to reduce the discomfort of wearing a mask for a prolonged time.
 Finally, children were not allowed into the church, meaning that many parents had to stay home with them.